Frequently Asked Questions

 I will NOT muscle test questions involving judgment calls, future telling or special knowledge

-More energy and a sense that a weight has been lifted is most common.
+It’s possible that you may feel more energy and a sense that a weight has been lifted.
 A continued release of emotions and tiredness is not unusual either.
 Both my husband and I have experienced both.
 I recommend increased water and a nap if needed.

 Candace Pert in her book Molecules of Emotion, explains that every cell in the body is covered in tiny receptors, to which only specific molecules can attach.
 These molecules such as hormones and proteins (peptides) function as tiny pieces of information in the body.